tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 issue a query for the NS2 record for any name that does not fall within known Authoritative DoH Server's configuration.
 The client MAY also issue queries for the NS2 record for more specific names to discover further Authoritative DoH Servers.

+Any NS2 record MUST be validated using DNSSEC before a client uses the information about the authoritative DoH Servers.

 In order to bootstrap discovery of Authoritative DoH Servers, client systems SHOULD have some saved list of at least two names that they use consistently to perform